Julia (programming language): History

 Work on Julia began in 2009, when Jeff Bezanson, Stefan Karpinski, Viral B. Shah, and Alan Edelman set out to create a free language that was both high-level and fast.
 On 14 February 2012, the team launched a website with a blog post explaining the language's mission.
-In an interview with InfoWorld in April 2012, Karpinski said of the name "Julia": "There's no good reason, really.
+In an interview with InfoWorld in April 2012, Karpinski said about the name of the language, Julia: "There's no good reason, really.
 It just seemed like a pretty name."
-Bezanson said he chose the name on the recommendation of a friend, then years later wrote:
+Jeff Bezanson said he chose the name on the recommendation of a friend, then years later wrote:

 Maybe julia stands for "Jeff's uncommon lisp is automated"?

-Julia's syntax is stable, since version 1.0 in 2018, and Julia has a backward compatibility guarantee for 1.x and also a stability promise for the documented (stable) API, while in the years before in the early development prior to 0.7 the syntax (and semantics) was changed in new versions.
-All of the (registered package) ecosystem uses the new and improved syntax, and in most cases relies on new APIs that have been added regularly, and in some cases minor additional syntax added in a forward compatible way e.g. in Julia 1.7.
+Julia's syntax has been stable since version 1.0 in 2018, has a backward compatibility guarantee for 1.x, and has a stability promise for the documented (stable) API.
+The registered package ecosystem uses the 1.x syntax, and in most cases relies on new APIs that have been added regularly.

 In the 10 years since the 2012 launch of pre-1.0 Julia, the community has grown.
 The Julia package ecosystem has over 11.8 million lines of code (including docs and tests).
 The JuliaCon academic conference for Julia users and developers has been held annually since 2014 with JuliaCon2020 welcoming over 28,900 unique viewers, and then JuliaCon2021 breaking all previous records (with more than 300 JuliaCon2021 presentations available for free on YouTube, up from 162 the year before), and 43,000 unique viewers during the conference.

 Three of the Julia co-creators are the recipients of the 2019 James H. Wilkinson Prize for Numerical Software (awarded every four years) "for the creation of Julia, an innovative environment for the creation of high-performance tools that enable the analysis and solution of computational science problems."
 Also, Alan Edelman, professor of applied mathematics at MIT, has been selected to receive the 2019 IEEE Computer Society Sidney Fernbach Award "for outstanding breakthroughs in high-performance computing, linear algebra, and computational science and for contributions to the Julia programming language."